You are here:

 How much longer will this cleanup take?

 EPA is working tirelessly to return the New Bedford Harbor environment to a healthy state once again.
-The current timeline depends on our project funding level, and is currently estimated to take another 30-40 years, a worst case scenario that no one finds to be acceptable.
-You can help by staying informed, involved and sharing this information with others in your community as we move forward on the project together.
+Before the settlement was finalized, the cleanup timeline was estimated to take another 30-40 years, a worst case scenario that no one found acceptable.
+With the finalization of the settlement, EPA estimates the cleanup timeline to be 5-7 years.